SecUSo/privacy-friendly-notes/README.md

 ## License

-Privacy Friendly Notes is licensed under the GPLv3.
+Privacy Friendly Notes is licensed under the GPLv3.<br />
-Copyright (C) 2016-2017  Robin Morawetz
+Copyright (C) 2016-2017  Robin Morawetz<br />
 Copyright (C) 2018-2021  Christopher Beckmann

 This program is free software: you can redistribute it and/or modify